Is Matchmaking Worth It in San Francisco?

 Short answer:

-Matchmaking can be worth it in San Francisco if you value privacy, intentional dating, and real-world connection — and want an alternative to data-driven dating apps.
+It can be — especially if you value privacy, intentional dating, and real-world connection, and want an alternative to data-driven dating apps.

 It’s not about optimizing matches.